utoni/nDPId/README.md

 make -C [path-to-a-build-dir] daemon
 ```

-Or you can proceed with a manual approach with:
+Or a manual approach with:

 ```shell
 ./nDPIsrvd -d